Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

 \subsection{A good component of the moduli space $\Mo_Y(2,1,d)$}

-Throughout this section we will assume that $Y$ is a non-hyperelliptic smooth prime Fano threefold.
+Recall that $Y$ denotes a non-hyperelliptic smooth prime Fano threefold.
 We will construct a good (in the sense specified by Theorem \ref{add-line}) component of the space $\Mo_Y(2,1,d)$, and for this we will need to assume that $Y$ is ordinary.
 In particular we will assume that the Hilbert scheme $\sH^0_1(Y)$ has a generically smooth component.
 In case $g=4$ we will have to assume that $Y$ is contained in a smooth quadric in $\p^5$, due to the restriction appearing in the previous theorem.